lee0c/lee0c.github.io/_posts/2023-05-12-backend-accessibility.md

 title: backend accessibility
 category: reference
 image:
-    name: seagull-yelling.jpg
+    name: camelCase-print.jpg
-    alt: "Image unrelated to post.
-A seagull with eir beak open, looking like ey are yelling in the ear of the seagull next to them."
+    alt: "A carved stamp next to its print.
+The print reads '#camelCase' in a slightly formal-looking italic font."
 ---

 > These notes are from a talk I gave at work.
 If you think something is missing or incorrect, please let me know!